caronc/apprise/README.md

 # Tagging allows you to specifically target only specific notification
 # services you've loaded:
 apobj.notify(
-    body='send a notification to our admin group' title='Attention Admins',
+    body='send a notification to our admin group', title='Attention Admins',
     # notify any services tagged with the 'admin' tag
     tag='admin',